-“I listen to Inooro’s ‘Sauti ya Mkulima’ programme” he says with a satisfactory grin in response to our question.
-“Sauti ya Mkulima (‘The Voice of the Farmer’ in English) is a radio programme that airs at 6am every day on Inooro FM, one of Kenya’s largest vernacular language radio stations.
+“I listen to Inooro’s ‘Sauti ya Mkulima’ program,” he says with a satisfactory grin in response to our question.
+“Sauti ya Mkulima (‘The Voice of the Farmer’ in English) is a radio program that airs at 6 am every day on Inooro FM, one of Kenya’s largest vernacular language radio stations.
 Jeremiah laughs as we inquire if he has to wake up early to listen to the show.

-As farming becomes more lucrative for most sub-Saharan smallholder farmers, so to does the need for more effective capability building among these farmers.
-Simply put, capability building is using technology and other traditional means to provide avenues to help farmers increase their skills and effectively access and utilize financial and other value added services.
+As farming becomes more lucrative for most sub-Saharan smallholder farmers, so too does the need for more effective capability building among these farmers.
+Simply put, capability building is using technology and other traditional means to provide avenues to help farmers increase their skills and effectively access and utilize financial and other value-added services.
 Agri-centric organizations are increasingly realizing the need for farmer capability interventions to improve the Smallholder farmer’s productivity, incomes and in the case of some input manufacturers, increased sales.
-These interventions come in various forms from demonstrations, agricultural extension services, peer-to- peer learning, exchange visits, trainings and most recently, to the use of technology to support traditional extension services (e-extension).
-Through these, agri-centric organizations are able to effectively propagate the information in the form of weather, agri-tips, market information, research and developments directly to the individual farmer.
+These interventions come in various forms from demonstrations, agricultural extension services, peer-to-peer learning, exchange visits, training and most recently, to the use of technology to support traditional extension services (e-extension).
+Through these, agri-centric organizations are able to effectively propagate the information in the form of weather, agri-tips, market information, research, and developments directly to the individual farmer.

 The use of technology, particularly digital and electronic media, has emerged as the most preferred means of information propagation.
-According to the World Bank, in 2014 Kenya had a Television penetration rate of 44.8%, Internet penetration rate of 47.3 %, Mobile Phone penetration rate of 79.1% and Radio penetration rate of 97.2%.
+According to the World Bank, in 2014 Kenya had a Television penetration rate of 44.8%, and Internet penetration rate of 47.3 %, a Mobile Phone penetration rate of 79.1%, and a Radio penetration rate of 97.2%.
 Of noteworthy interest was the fact that a vast majority of Internet users in the country accessed online content through their mobile phones.
-These statistics build the case for the use of Radio shows, Television programmes, Mobile Phones and the Internet to support traditional agricultural extension services.
+These statistics build the case for the use of Radio shows, Television programs, Mobile Phones, and the Internet to support traditional agricultural extension services.